 2.1.
 Classification System

-Sachsenhausen had a classification system that marked prisoners using various symbols, like colored triangles, to indicate their social status or perceived threat to the Nazi regime.
-This system allowed the camp administration to easily identify and discriminate against specific groups of prisoners.
+Sachsenhausen had a classification system that labeled prisoners by various symbols, for colour triangles, to signify the social order, or the potential physical threat that the labelled prisoner posed to the Nazis.
+Some of the features of this system helped the camp administration to classify and thus discriminant some groups of prisoners.

 2.2.
 Prisoner Barracks